 30 Academic Way

-Performance Major - Bachelor of Music+
+Performance Major - B.M.

 This program is recommended for those considering graduate study leading to the master's or doctoral degrees.
 To be admitted to the B.M. program, students must demonstrate a high degree of musical competence or significant creative ability during an audition or examination.
 Selection is made on the professional requirements appropriate to each option.
 Students must formally declare the B.M. as a degree program before the beginning of the sophomore year.
 Continuation into the upper level of the program is subject to review by the department faculty.